TSomKes/pig-latin/README.md

 ## Origin & intent
-My young daughter likes playing wit Pig Latin, and this seemed like something she'd enjoy helping me "test" :).
+My young daughter likes playing wit Pig Latin, and this seemed like something she'd enjoy "testing" for me :).

 This is meant to be a learning experience for me:  Working more publicly in github, playing with Python (esp. unit testing), etc.